An Empirical Study on Governance in Bitcoin's Consensus Evolution: Results

-{ 4)} The Bitcoin network experienced an accidental chain split caused by a non-deterministic expansion fork in BTC 0.8.0 \cite{BIP-0050}.
-One could say that the full nodes and miners were split in two, judging and enforced by different constitutions.
-The end-users and miners would follow the chain judged as valid by the full nodes they were running or connected to.
-As shown in listing \ref{rollbackIRC}, developers (Luke-Jr, sipa, jgarzik, and gavinandresen) and pool operators (Eleuthria and doublec) coordinated a rollback of Bitcoin to let the nodes reorganise to the legacy chain.
-This emergency response shows a case where the centralisation tendencies in the developer team and pools streamlined the governance process.
-BTC's consensus mechanisms and technical landscape steered the community toward a rollback to the legacy, flawed implementation.
-Since BTC 0.8.0 was a (non-deterministic) expansion fork, the network would require all miners to upgrade and discard the legacy chain.
-On the other hand, only a majority had to mine on the legacy chain to discard the new chain.
-Additionally, many end-users still relied on legacy implementations, such as Mt.Gox, the largest exchange at the time.
-If the community choose to proceed with 0.8.0, it would be a long-lasting inconsistency with service outages.
-Only the emergency-activated reduction fork (EARF) could quickly gather the community on one chain.
-The later patch (0.8.1) was created as an uncontroversial change to fix the bug permanently and deployed through user-activation since resolving the bug was more important than keeping the network consistent with unpatched nodes at that point.
-The patch gave node operators reasonable time to upgrade through a flag day.
+~\textbf{Database consensus rollback}.
+The Bitcoin network experienced an accidental chain split caused by an unintended non-deterministic expansion fork when switching from Berkeley DB to Level DB in BTC 0.8.0 \cite{BIP-0050}.
+One could say that the full nodes were split into two alternative realities, following different chains, judged by different constitutions.
+The miners and users would follow the chain judged as valid by the full nodes they were running or connected to.
+As shown in~\cref{rollbackIRC}, developers (Luke-Jr, sipa, jgarzik, and gavinandresen) and pool operators (Eleuthria and doublec) coordinated an emergency-activated version rollback of Bitcoin to let all nodes reorganise to the legacy chain.
+This emergency-activated deployment shows a case where the centralisation tendencies in the developer team and pools streamlined the governance process.

+BTC's consensus mechanisms and technical landscape steered the community toward a rollback to the legacy implementation.
+Since BTC 0.8.0 was a (non-deterministic) expansion fork, the network would require all miners, full nodes, and users to upgrade to discard the legacy chain.
+On the other hand, a majority had to mine the legacy chain to discard the new chain.
+That is because all miners, full nodes, and users would accept the legacy chain when becoming the longest, per the longest chain rule.

+Many users still relied on legacy implementations, such as Mt.Gox, the largest exchange at the time.
+If the community chose to proceed with BTC 0.8.0, it would be a long-lasting inconsistency with service outages.
+Only a rollback enforced by an emergency-activated reduction fork (EARF) could quickly gather the community on one chain.
+The chain split caused by 0.8.0 is shown as the first dashed line under \textbf{Database} in~\cref{fig:BTCevolutionLight}.
+The second dashed line under \textbf{Database} shows the emergency-activated temporary reduction fork (EARF) restricting the database lock limit and max TxID, making the Level DB implementation (0.8.1) compatible with the Berkeley DB implementations (\textless~0.8).
+The third dashed line is a flag day-based user-activated expansion fork (UAEF) included in 0.8.1 to fully enable Level DB and deprecate Berkeley DB implementations.

+~\textbf{DER consensus change.} The deployment of BIP66 implemented in BTC 0.10.0 - "Strict DER signatures" demonstrates full nodes passing judgment on misbehaving miners.
+The quote in~\cref{SPVMining} emphasises the risk of mining without validation.